rutuj24/Doc_Syst/README.md

 # Doc_Syst

-Website for assisting a doctor with all of the work related to the clinic<br><br>
+Website for assisting a doctor with all of the work related to the clinic using django<br><br>

 Paitients can set up appointments (select date and time slot)<br>
 An email is sent to the patient regarding the same<br>